mothering as a verb. wife in a queer marriage. proud slut for life.

 -

-lineage: (where I come from and whose work informs my lens)
+(where I come from and whose work informs my lens)

 Certified Sexologist + Intimacy Coach through the S omatica Institute